-- 2 temporary items 93716 (for GPs), and 93717 (for OMPs) for telephone attendances, for longer assessments of patients' eligibility for COVID-19 oral anti-viral medications. - The items have an equivalent rebate to other time tiered consultation items of equivalent duration (e.g by video and face-to-face)
+- 2 temporary items 93716 (for GPs), and 93717 (for medical practitioners other than GPs) for telephone attendances, for longer assessments of patients' eligibility for COVID-19 oral anti-viral medications. - The items have an equivalent benefit to other time tiered consultation items of equivalent duration (e.g. by video and face-to-face)